 Don’t visit temples when you are menstruating.
 The staff at the entrance of the temples will ask women if they are menstruating because it’s considered unclean to be at the temple during this time.

 Do bargain but not too much.
-When visiting markets you can barter with the locals for a better price but don’t be ridiculous!
-They don’t make much money as it is so try to be reasonable.
+When visiting markets you can barter with the locals for a better price but be reasonable.
+They don’t make much money as it is.

 Don’t display physical affection such as kissing when visiting the temples as a sign of respect.